vedderb/bldc/documentation/comm_can.md

 | B2 - B3 | ADC2 | V | 1000 |
 | B4 - B5 | ADC3 | V | 1000 |
 | B6 - B7 | PPM | % / 100 | 1000 |

+## Frequently Asked Questions (FAQ)

+**What happends when sending commands outside of range?**
+- When sending commands outside of range they will be truncated at the range limit.
+For example, if the maximum braking current is set to 50A and CAN_PACKET_SET_CURRENT_BRAKE is sent with 60A the value will be truncated and 50A will be used.